Nur (or Nuer) Bekri 努尔白克力

 Deputy, Ntnl Dev/Reform Commission

-A sixth generation rising star, who may be in a leadership role in 2022
+Viewed as a sixth generation rising star, who may be in a leadership role in the future.

 Pronunciation: Noor Beck-ree Nur Bekri